mpagels/react-todo-app-walkthrough/README.md

-# ToDo App code along
+# ToDo App development walkthrough
 This repo contains the complete development process of creating a todo app from this exercises [here](https://github.com/namirsab/todoapp-react-exercise/blob/main/EXERCISE.md).

 This repo contains branches, which represents the current state of the development.
 To work through this repo is taking a look at the [pull requests](https://github.com/mpagels/react-todo-app-code-along/pulls). (start at `01-feat/...` and then move up from there).
-I wrote a detailed description in the pull request, why and how I did implement the current feature.
+I wrote a detailed description in the pull request, why and how I did implement the current feature and you can see how per pull request the code is changing and envolving.

 The final app can be visited [here](https://react-todo-app-code-along-qxbm8n5cr-mpagels.vercel.app/)